-A few weeks ago in Moscow my fellow-artist Irina Rudova (one of the top 10 fashion makeup artists of Russia, Makeup Art Awards 2011) showed me an article, which she & her photographers send to their models and clients to help choose clothing for photo shoots when clothing designers are not involved in the production.
-I thought it was pretty neat and very helpful especially for young photographers who mainly shoot with non-models and don’t have stylists to dress their models on set.
+A few weeks ago in Moscow my fellow-artist Irina Rudova (one of the top 10 fashion makeup artists of Russia, Makeup Art Awards 2011) showed me an article, which she and her photographers send to their models and clients to help choose clothing for photo shoots (when clothing designers are not involved in the production).
+I thought it was pretty neat and very helpful especially for new photographers who mainly shoot with non-models and don’t have stylists to dress their models on set.

 The article was in Russian, so I am going to translate it here and add some comments from me (marked).
 The author – Moscow photographer Ilia Rashap – uses a lot of reference images, and unfortunately there are no credits, so I am going to just re-link those photos, and add some more that I think illustrate these ideas well.
 None of the photos below are mine (except for the one that has my watermark on it), they are used in this post for illustration purposes only and are all linked to the source pages.